Couscous and Blood Orange Mini Cakes

 - ½ cup boiling water

-- 50g dairy-free spread or butter, softened plus extra for greasing
+- 50g coconut oil or butter, softened plus extra for greasing

 - zest of 1 blood orange